 When you hear the word scholarship, you may automatically equate this kind of financial aid award with academic merit.
 While some scholarships for single mothers are academically competitive, this isn’t the only type of scholarship that is available to single parents.
 Other types of scholarships single moms can apply for are need-based scholarships.
 These types of scholarships award funds based on a student’s financial need, not their grades.
 Of course, it’s important to keep in mind that even need-based scholarships may require that recipients maintain good academic standing.

-In addition to financial need and academic merit, there are often additional eligibility requirements that students must meet in order to receive certain scholarships.
+In addition to financial needs and academic merit, there are often additional eligibility requirements that students must meet to receive certain scholarships.
 These criteria can vary from one scholarship to the next, of course, but there tends to be a good amount of overlap.
 In this section, we’ll briefly discuss some of the common single-parent scholarship requirements.

 Custody of Child or Children

 To receive a single mother scholarship, it stands to reason that applicants have to prove that they are in fact, single parents.
 This means that you may have to provide documentation that proves you are the sole or primary provider for a dependent child.
 This documentation might include your child’s birth certificate, divorce and/or custody documents (when applicable), and/or bank statements that prove the child’s financial dependency on the single mother.

 Another part of qualifying for a single-parent scholarship is being single.
 Thus, the majority of these financial aid award programs will request evidence that you’re either unmarried, widowed, or divorced.
 Unless you’ve never been married, you may be asked to provide official documents such as divorce papers and/or death certificates.